5afe/safe-relay-bounded-refund-module/docs/refund-module.md

 #### Disabling a boundary

-To disable the boundary, one can set the maximum refundable gas price or gas limit to 0, therefore no transaction can be performed.
+To disable the boundary, one can set the maximum refundable gas price or gas limit to 0, therefore no transaction can be refunded and thus relayed.

 #### Managing refund receivers list